GerritCodeReview/homepage/pages/site/community/kudos.md

 ## Kudos

-Gerrit is an open source project and its success much depends on the Gerrit community and the people driving it.
+Gerrit is an open-source project and its success much depends on the Gerrit community and the people driving it.
 Every day we see highly engaged and motivated contributors and kudos is a way for you to thank them and show your appreciation.